 Elizabeth is a tiny town located in the state of Indiana.
-With a population of 201 people and just one neighborhood, Elizabeth is the 467th largest community in Indiana.
-Much of the housing stock in Elizabeth was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 202 people and just one neighborhood, Elizabeth is the 467th largest community in Indiana.
+Elizabeth has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Elizabeth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Elizabeth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elizabeth is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Elizabeth who work in community and social services (16.92%), office and administrative support (10.77%), and food service (10.77%).

 Because of many things, Elizabeth is a great place for families with children to consider.
 First of all, many other families with children live here, making Elizabeth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Elizabeth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Elizabeth’s overall crime rate is lower than average for the country.
+Finally, Elizabeth’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Elizabeth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Elizabeth doesn't have a public transportation system that people use for their commute.

 The percentage of people in Elizabeth who are college-educated is somewhat higher than the average US community of 21.84%: 25.88% of adults in Elizabeth have at least a bachelor's degree.